Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * Members must be kept informed of practice times.
 * New members must be able to sign up for membership.
 * Information on social events must be easily accessible.
-* Contact information should be accessible with a link to the head coach's and membership secretary's website.
 * Membership prices should be available including a free month's trial.
-* A link to enquire about building hire must be included.
 * A bar chart of typical player numbers will encourage people to go to practices and New Members Night.
 3. Juniors page
 * Junior members must be kept informed of practice times and contact details.